 Associate Professor of Clarinet

-Clarinetist Cecilia Kang currently serves as the associate professor of clarinet at Louisiana State University and the clarinet artist faculty at Sewanee WinterFest and California Orchestra Institute.
-She enjoys a multi-faceted career as a concert clarinetist, educator and an adjudicator.
-A prize winner of the Canadian Music Competition and the Montreal Symphony Orchestra Standard Life Competition, she has received numerous awards and grants from the Embassy of the Republic of Korea in Washington DC, the Canada Council for the Arts, the Metropolitan Arts Council, the Alliance for Canadian New Music Projects, the Kingsway Foundation, and the Hendrickson Foundation.
+Clarinetist Cecilia Kang enjoys a multi-faceted international career as a concert clarinetist, educator and an adjudicator.
+She currently serves as the associate professor of clarinet at Louisiana State University and artist faculty at Aria International Summer Academy and California Orchestra Institute.
+A prize winner of the Canadian Music Competition and the Montreal Symphony Orchestra Standard Life Competition, she has received numerous awards and grants from the Embassy of the Republic of Korea in Washington DC, New Music USA, the Canada Council for the Arts, the Metropolitan Arts Council, the Alliance for Canadian New Music Projects, the Kingsway Foundation, and the Hendrickson Foundation.

-Her passionate and innovative teaching style has been showcased at many renowned musical institutions around the world, including the University of Toronto (Canada), the University of Michigan (USA), Boston University (USA), Peabody Institute (USA), San Francisco Conservatory of Music (USA), Beijing Central Conservatory of Music (China), Shanghai Conservatory of Music (China), the University of Melbourne (Australia), Sai Wan Ho Civic Center (Hong Kong), National Taiwan University of Arts (Taiwan), Yonsei University (South Korea), Thailand International Clarinet Academy (Thailand), Conservatorio di Musica "G.Verdi" di Milano (Italy), and Minas Gerais Philharmonic Academy (Brazil).
+In addition to her active international career as a performer, her passionate and innovative teaching style has also been showcased at many renowned musical institutions around the world, including at the University of Toronto (Canada), the University of Michigan (USA), Boston University (USA), Peabody Institute (USA), San Francisco Conservatory of Music (USA), Indiana University (USA), Beijing Central Conservatory of Music (China), Shanghai Conservatory of Music (China), the University of Melbourne (Australia), Sai Wan Ho Civic Center (Hong Kong), National Taiwan University of Arts (Taiwan), Yonsei University (South Korea), Thailand International Clarinet Academy (Thailand), Conservatorio di Musica "G.Verdi" di Milano (Italy), and Minas Gerais Philharmonic Academy (Brazil).